Duke vs. Colorado Predictions & Picks - Women's NCAA Tournament Second Round

 Duke Performance Insights

-- The Blue Devils average 63.9 points per game (203rd in college basketball) while allowing 50.7 per outing (second in college basketball).
+- The Blue Devils average 63.9 points per game (203rd in college basketball) while giving up 50.7 per outing (second in college basketball).
 They have a +423 scoring differential overall and outscore opponents by 13.2 points per game.

-- In conference games, Duke averages fewer points per contest (60.2) than its season average (63.9).
+- Offensively, Duke is posting 60.2 points per game this season in conference contests.
+As a comparison, its overall average (63.9 points per game) is 3.7 PPG higher.

-- Offensively, the Blue Devils have performed better when playing at home this season, scoring 69.1 points per game, compared to 63.5 per game in away games.
+- The Blue Devils are averaging 69.1 points per game this season at home, which is 5.6 more points than they're averaging when playing on the road (63.5).

-- Duke is surrendering the same number of points when playing at home and in away games (50.2) this year.
+- Duke is surrendering the same number of points when playing at home and away from home (50.2) this year.

-- The Blue Devils have seen a decrease in scoring recently, racking up 56.4 points per game in their last 10 contests, 7.5 points fewer than the 63.9 they've scored this year.
+- The Blue Devils have seen a decrease in scoring recently, putting up 56.4 points per game in their last 10 outings, 7.5 points fewer than the 63.9 they've scored this season.

 Colorado Performance Insights

-- The Buffaloes' +338 scoring differential (outscoring opponents by 10.5 points per game) is a result of putting up 69.2 points per game (100th in college basketball) while giving up 58.7 per contest (47th in college basketball).
+- The Buffaloes are outscoring opponents by 10.5 points per game, with a +338 scoring differential overall.
+They put up 69.2 points per game (100th in college basketball) and give up 58.7 per outing (47th in college basketball).

 © 2023 Data Skrive.
 All rights reserved.